<Home/Articles/A guide to Paris’ best arrondissements

 For fountains and formal gardens, saunter through the dappled paths of the Jardin des Tuileries or the Jardin du Palais Royal.
 Then, for a spot of window-shopping, stroll the high-end boutiques on Faubourg Saint-Honoré.
 The 1st Arrondissement also encompasses half of the Île de la Cité, the larger of the two Seine River islands (which it shares with the 4th Arrondissement).
 Here you’ll find the Sainte-Chapelle church with its superlative stained-glass windows, as well as Notre-Dame (technically in the 4th, so more on that later).

-Stained glass windows of Sainte Chapelle, Paris, France
+Stained glass windows of Sainte Chapelle, Paris, France; one of the best arrondissements

 2nd Arrondissement – For atmospheric shopping, bistros and browsing